shamil-sadigov/Distributed-Circuit-Breaker/README.md

 ![shared-circuit-breaker](https://raw.githubusercontent.com/shamil-sadigov/Distributed-Circuit-Breaker/main/docs/images/Small%20ones/order-service-distributed-circuit-breaker.jpg)

-So, this repo implements this solution.
+So, this library provide this solution.

 ## Solution 2

 Another approach is to place ShipmentService behind a Proxy service (aka [Sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) or Service Mesh) that can keep Circuit Breaker.
-But this repo doesn't implement this solution.
+But this library doesn't implement this solution.

 ## How to use